mattokc35/darknet/README.md

+# YOLOv4 DarKNET + IBM PlasticNet (SpaceTech)

-# Welcome to the YOLO v4 x IBM PlasticNet object detection repository!
+## Welcome to the YOLO v4 + IBM PlasticNet object detection repository!

 This is a forked repository from https://github.com/AlexeyAB/darknet intended to be used as part of IBM Space Tech's PlasticNet object detection project.